 The Bernal Heights Hillwide Garage Sale has been a San Francisco institution for over 20 years, a rare neighbor-organized event in the world of community garage sales.
 In 2013, the annual event became a fundraiser for the Bernal Heights Neighborhood Center, a nonprofit that develops and preserves affordable housing in the area.
 Hillwide has since raised over $30,000 for the center.

-Sellers pay a sliding scale donation to list their addresses on the Hillwide map, noting what they’ll have in stock — sometimes all the way down to specific clothing sizes.
+Sellers pay a sliding-scale donation to list their addresses on the Hillwide map, noting what they’ll have in stock — sometimes all the way down to specific clothing sizes.
 By the afternoon, the whole thing turns into a delightfully cheery neighborhood-wide party, with houses offering up free treats and giveaways.

-Lynn Pearce, a “hardcore” Hillwide organizer with Edie Williams, said they’ve gotten flak in the past about holding the sale on the same weekend as Outside Lands.
+Lynn Pearce, a “hardcore” Hillwide organizer with Edie Williams, says they’ve gotten flak in the past about holding the sale on the same weekend as Outside Lands.
 Pearce countered, with a laugh, that people have to get their act together: they have three whole days to get themselves to Golden Gate Park.
 The Hillwide sale isn’t shifting for anyone.

 Santa Clara Spring Citywide Garage Sale